JohnnyDuffy/DataPortfolio/Bike Share Case-study/README.md

   * How do customers with annual memberships differ from one-time users?
   * What kind of trends do we notice in customer behaviour?

-After cleaning the data, I wanted to see breakdown how customers are using the bikes.
+After cleaning the data, I wanted to breakdown how customers are using the bikes.
 <p align="center">
 <img src="resources/BikeWeekday.png" width="650" height="440">
 </p>